Going National

 The Mini Excavator offshoot campaign was a pretty big deal.

 Certainly the first time we'd ever done an entire TV spot for a single product line.
-And on the social front, that offshoot lead to another — The World's Greatest Worktrip, a social giveaway that promised to bring 4 crews out to Caterpillar's Clayton, North Carolina training facility for 3 days of operator training, culminating in an impressive grand-prize.
+And on the social front, that offshoot lead to another — The World's Greatest Worktrip — a social giveaway that promised to bring 4 crews out to Caterpillar's Clayton, North Carolina training facility for 3 days of operator training, culminating in the biggest, little souvenir of all.

 More fun for us though.
-With clients wanting another illustrative twist, we gave them a set of souvenirs to remember.
+With clients wanting another illustrative twist, we gave them a set of knick-knacks to remember.

 CAMPAIGN METRICS